AlexanderKeny10/Watch-and-Sip/README.md

 14. Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

 ## Description/Usage:
-WORKING TITLE is an entertainment search app that allows the user to search for films, television shows as well as top trends by day/week.
+WATCH & SIP is an entertainment search app that allows the user to search for films, television shows and cocktails.

 ## Approach
 MVC Paradigm